data-edwin/DrinkoAnalysis-Excel/README.md

 - Are there brands that aren't growing fast enough

-This report would help us come up with new strategy on company or brand level and help improve our numbers in the months to come.
+This report would help the management come up with new strategy on company or brand level and help improve numbers in the months to come.